Kshamika-Ghiya/IBM-Data-Science/README.md

 # IBM-Data-Science
 ##Created for the IBM Data Science Professional Certificate

-This is a repository created to submit the peer graded assignments for all the courses.
+This is a repository created to submit the applied capstone project for all the professional certification of the same.